ajgarlag/zf1/DEVELOPMENT_README.txt

 5. Build a version of PHP.
    > php-build.sh 5.3.11

-5. Select PHP to use:
+6. Select PHP to use:
    > pe 5.3.11

-6. Run tests
+7. Run tests
    > cd /vagrant/tests
    > phpunit --stderr -d memory_limit=-1 Zend/Acl/AclTest.php
    > phpunit --stderr -d memory_limit=-1 Zend/Amf/AllTests.php
    (etc...)

+Note that you can repeat items 5 and 6 to create any version if PHP.

 Notes: